klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 (and took even a step back for a while) and now we are somewhere close to 6 GHz for processors that are really optimised for sequential code and consume a lot of power.
 It also became harder and harder to get gains from increased instruction level parallelism.
+Some remarkable gains were made again in the last couple of years, but mostly in processors that were not as good as the best ones available when it comes to IPC.
+Instead of
-Instead of that, we saw growing popularity of vector instructions and the use of multiple cores.
+that, we saw growing popularity of vector instructions and recently the use of multiple cores.
 8 to 16 cores is not uncommon anymore in regular PC's, and the first 24-core PC processor was announced in late 2022.
 So the further speed increases almost exclusively came from